Arthur Morris/BIRDS AS ART

 What’s Up?

 Remember that you can find some great photo accessories (and necessities!) on Amazon by clicking on the Stuff tab on the orange/yellow menu bar above.
-On a related note, it would be extremely helpful if blog-folks like me, who spend too much money on Amazon, would get in the habit of clicking on the Amazon logo link on the right side of each blog post.
+On a related note, it would be extremely helpful if blog-folks who, like me, spend too much money on Amazon, would get in the habit of clicking on the Amazon logo link on the right side of each blog post when they shop online.
 As you might expect, doing so will not cost you a single penny, but would be appreciated tremendously by yours truly.
-And it works seamlessly with your Amazon Prime account.
+And doing so works seamlessly with your Amazon Prime account.

-This blog post took about 90 minutes to prepare and makes 210 consecutive days with a new one.
-Please remember that if an item — a Delkin flash card, or a tripod head — for example, that is available from B&H and/or Bedfords, and is also available in the BAA Online Store, it would be great, and greatly appreciated if you would opt to purchase from us.
+This blog post took about an hour to prepare (including the time I spent on the image optimizations) and makes 254 consecutive days with a new one.
+Please remember that if an item — a Delkin flash card, or a tripod head — for example, that is available from B&H and/or Bedfords, is also available in the BAA Online Store, it would be great, and greatly appreciated, if you would opt to purchase from us.
 We will match any price.
-Please remember also to use my B&H affiliate links or to save 3% at Bedfords by using the BIRDSASART discount code at checkout.
+Please remember also to use my B&H affiliate links or to save 3% at Bedfords by using the BIRDSASART discount code at checkout for your major gear purchases.
 Doing either often earns you free guides and/or discounts.
-And doing so always earns my great appreciation.
+And always earns my great appreciation.

 Selling Your Used Photo Gear Through BIRDS AS ART